Thoughtless2025/Thoughtless/docs/Progress.md

 *   **Deployment Verification:** The deployed web page is accessible and correctly displays "Chat Sessions" and "No chats found" (as expected since no data has been added yet), confirming successful connection to Firestore.
 *   **Custom Domain Linking (In Progress):** Initiated the process of linking the custom domain `john01.com` to the Firebase Hosting URL (`https://thoughtlessappnew.web.app`).
 Added the custom domain in the Firebase console and updated the TXT records in GoDaddy for domain verification.
 *   **Architecture Documentation:** Created and added `docs/DataStructures.md` to document the core data structure for chat entries and metadata for different ingestion methods, including the potential for using Google Takeout.
-*   **Git Repository Management:** Successfully navigated and overcame challenges with file naming, location, and synchronization across different Git interfaces (Firebase Studio, GitHub website, Android app).
-Verified that terminal commands within Firebase Studio (e.g., `git add`, `git commit`, `git push`, `git rm`) can be used reliably to manage files and push changes to the remote repository.
+*   **Git Repository Management:** Successfully navigated and overcame challenges with file naming, location, and synchronization across different Git interfaces (Firebase Studio, GitHub web, and Android Git app GUIs for basic Git file management (moving, renaming), highlighting potential design flaws.
+Terminal commands within Firebase Studio proved more reliable for these tasks after initial interaction issues.
 *   **Repository Cleanup:** Removed unnecessary files (`DataStructures.nd`, `docs/simple_test.md`, `docs/test_write.md`) from the repository for better organization.
 *   **Documentation Update (Manual Workaround):** This update to `docs/Progress.md` was performed manually by the user via the GitHub web editor due to a recurring "Internal error occurred" when the AI attempted to use the `write_file` tool.
 This highlights the ongoing need for a reliable file writing workaround.
 *   **End Session Protocol and Documentation:** Created `docs/EndSession.md` outlining the end-of-session checklist and actions.
 Updated `newsession.md` with accessibility notes, limitations, and links to `docs/Progress.md` and `docs/PurposeAndVision.md`, including the 6-line output constraint.

 ## Outstanding Issues and Challenges

+*   **Workflow Update (2023-10-27):** Removed references to `current_blockers.md` and `current_error_logs.md` in `newsession.md` and consolidated the tracking of blockers and error logs into this section.
+The session initialization protocol will now rely on the information in `progress.md` for outstanding issues.
 *   **Cloud Build Quota Restriction:** Cloud Build deployments are currently failing due to potential quota restrictions in the `europe-west2` region.
 The specific quota and how to request an increase are difficult to identify.
 (From ProjectProgressSummary.md)
 *   **Google Cloud Console Navigation:** Difficulty in navigating the Google Cloud Console, particularly in finding and filtering quotas.
 (From ProjectProgressSummary.md)
 *   **Firebase Studio Interface Issues:** Challenges with the Firebase Studio interface (window resizing, copy-paste, scrolling, unreliable terminal interactions).
 (From ProjectProgressSummary.md and our recent experience)